cbworden/shake-doc/technical_guide.rst

 *************

 This ShakeMap Technical Guide is meant as the definitive source of information pertaining to the generation of ShakeMaps.
-Many of initial descriptions in :ref:`Wald et al.
+Many of the initial descriptions in :ref:`Wald et al.
 \(1999a\) <wald1999a>` are outdated and are superseded by this current report.
 Technical users of ShakeMap should also consult the :ref:`users-guide` for additional information pertaining to the format, availability, and the range of available ShakeMap products.